ltlearn2code/Testing/README.md

 # Awesome photos from Flickr

-This project is my very first attempt to build a web app using JavaScript and related frameworks with Flickr API.
+This project is my very first attempt to build a image viewer using JavaScript and related frameworks with Flickr API.

 ### Technology stack
 In this project, I use: